Survivorship: Late Effects After Radiation for Gynecologic Cancers

 The physical side effects of radiation treatment are directly related to the area of the body being treated.
 Any area in the treatment field has a risk of being damaged by radiation, causing side effects.
 As radiation techniques have improved over the years, the risk of late effects has decreased.

-- Scarring in the vagina may cause the size of the vagina to narrow or shorten.
+- Scar tissue in the vagina may cause the size of the vagina to narrow or shorten.
 Regular use of vaginal dilators, which are placed in the vagina for short periods of time, is recommended for all women who have had radiation to the pelvic area.
 This will help stretch the vaginal tissues and make intercourse and vaginal exams more comfortable.

 - Physical therapy to strengthen pelvic floor muscles has been shown to decrease pain with intercourse and improve sexual health.
 Women with pain in the vulvar region may find relief with topical lidocaine (a numbing agent).

 - If sexual health changes are affecting your quality of life, discuss them with your providers.
-You may find it helpful to see a therapist experienced in working with survivors with sexual concerns.
+You may find it helpful to see a therapist experienced in working with cancer survivors with sexual concerns.

 Fertility and Childbearing